 Biometrics: Biometrics, using facial recognition, has the potential to enhance both security and efficiency in the airport environment.
 Both CBP and TSA have been working, along with strategic airport and airline partners, to verify passengers’ identities biometrically in lieu of using boarding passes, passports, and drivers licenses.
 CBP’s first biometric pilot programs began as a result of a longstanding Federal mandate to verify international travelers departing from the United States, and the use of biometrics has spread quickly.

-Currently, about two dozen airports and one U.S. airline have committed to using facial recognition for biometric exit.
+Currently, more than two dozen airports and one U.S. airline have committed to using facial recognition for biometric exit.
 In exchange, CBP began using facial recognition to process international arriving passengers faster.
-In mid-2019, CBP will begin to roll out new cameras and software upgrades to biometric exit airports to better capture and identify travelers and expedite the arrival process.
+In mid-2019, CBP began to roll out new cameras and software upgrades to biometric exit airports to better capture and identify travelers and expedite the arrival process.
 TSA has been slower to adopt facial images as a primary means of identity verification for aviation passenger security screening and continues to conduct pilot tests at airports, including one ongoing in Atlanta, and more planned in 2020.
 TSA’s October 2018 biometric roadmap explained that the agency will use a phased approach to implement biometric identity verification, first focusing on the biometrics provided by PreCheck members before expanding to additional domestic travelers.
 Also, airports and airlines have begun using biometrics to allow travelers to check their bag or check in for a flight at a kiosk.
-The new biometric procedures, in most instances, are faster passengers are largely receptive to the new technology.
+The new biometric procedures, in most instances, are faster and passengers are largely receptive to the new technology.
 Passengers can “opt out” but few do so.
 However, questions have been raised by privacy advocates and Congress about individual privacy implications, accuracy, and data protections when that still need to be addressed through additional work.